zanderarnao/FB-Content-Moderation/report_document.md

 Facebook’s content moderation is not geared toward nor effective at resolving these issues.
-In spite of a recent increase in the number of actions against Hate Speech, moderation the vast majority of the time removes the less controversial content like spam and fake accounts.
+In spite of a recent increase in the number of actions against Hate Speech, moderation the vast majority of the time removes less controversial content like spam and fake accounts.

 And when the machine learning elements of content moderation do focus on more objectionable content, they are often ineffective.
 From hate speech